 Heywood and Condie are Artists in Residence for the UK’s Royal Horticultural Society 2011/2012.
 They are currently creating a series of portraits of key British landscapes framed within giant steel chambers combining sculpted landforms with animation, sound and fragrance to create living, immersive environments.

-Heywood & Condie live and work together and are based in Paddington, London.
+Heywood & Condie are members of the Royal British Society of Sculptors.
+They live and work together and are based in Paddington, London.

 Heywood & Condie are represented by